Contact Names & Telephone Numbers

 Visitors to School

-All visitors are asked to report to the school administration office.
+All visitors are asked to report to the school office.
 If parents would like to speak to class teachers, please go to the school office first.
 The school administrator will inform the class teacher of your arrival.
 Please do not enter the school through the children’s entrances.
 This protects your children whilst in school and yourselves, in the event of a fire.

 Parents/Teachers/Friends Association of Benedict Biscop C.E.
 Academy [PTFA]